 - Connecting you to community resources that can support your care, such as meal assistance programs, transportation services and counseling services

 Participants are enrolled in the Personal Health Advocate Program based on their individual care needs.
-If you or your dependents qualify, a Personal Health Advocate will contact you directly via telephone or letter.
+If you qualify, a Personal Health Advocate will contact you directly via telephone or letter.

 Recently in the emergency room or released from the hospital?
 You may receive a phone call from a Transitions Case Manager who will be working on behalf of your primary care provider’s office after your discharge.
 Your Transitions Case Manager can provide helpful coaching, education, and resources to make for a smooth shift back home.
 Transitions Case Managers assist with notifying your primary care provider of your current status after hospitalization or an ED visit, scheduling follow-up appointments and providing referrals to specialists or other services like transportation, pharmacy support, or resources in your community, as needed.